AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Model performance quantitative metrics
 * The following table shows the quantitative metrics of the ConvNextV2-Tiny-DeepLabV3+ model performance without using class weights in the Focal loss function.
-The models have not been trained well enough to optimize for performance rather than for learning new skills.
+The models have not been trained well enough to optimize for performance metrics but for learning new skills.

 | Model name | Train mIoU | Train Dice | Test mIoU | Test Dice |
 | ---------- | ---------- | ---------- | --------- | --------- |